Coffee culture: Social aspects

 Many social aspects of coffee can be seen in the modern-day lifestyle.
-By absolute volume, the United States is the largest market for coffee, followed by Germany and Japan.
-Canada, Australia, Sweden and New Zealand also being large coffee-consuming countries.
-The Nordic countries consume the most coffee per capita, with Finland typically occupying the top spot with a per-capita consumption of 12 kg per year, followed by Norway, Iceland, Denmark, and Sweden.
+By absolute volume, the United States is the largest market for coffee, followed by Germany and Japan, with Canada, Australia, Sweden and New Zealand also being large coffee-consuming countries.
+Countries in Northern and Western Europe consume the most coffee per capita, with Finland typically occupying the top spot with a per-capita consumption of 12 kg per year, followed by Norway, Iceland, Denmark, The Netherlands, and Sweden.
 Consumption has vastly increased in recent years in the traditionally tea-drinking United Kingdom, but is still below 5 kg per person per year as of 2005.
 Turkish coffee is popular in Turkey, the Eastern Mediterranean, and southeastern Europe.

 Coffeehouse culture had a strong cultural penetration in much of the former Ottoman Empire, where Turkish coffee remains the dominant style of preparation.
 The coffee enjoyed in the Ottoman Middle East was produced in Yemen/Ethiopia, despite multiple attempts to ban the substance for its stimulating qualities.
 By 1600, coffee and coffeehouses were a prominent feature of Ottoman life.
 There are various scholarly perspectives on the functions of the Ottoman coffeehouse.
 Many of these argue that Ottoman coffeehouses were centres of important social ritual, making them as, or more important than, the coffee itself.
 "At the start of the modern age, the coffeehouses were places for renegotiating the social hierarchy and for challenging the social order".
 Throughout the existence of the coffeehouse, banning of women from the houses was quite prevalent.
 They were banned from visiting them in England however; they often frequented them in parts of Germany.
 The ban may have been due to the 1674 "Women's Petition Against Coffee" which stated:

-"The Excessive Use of that Newfangled, Abominable, Heathenish Liquor called COFFEE has Eunucht our Husbands, and Crippled our more kind Gallants, that they are become as Impotent, as Age."

 Coffee has been important in Austrian and French culture since the late 19th and early 20th centuries.
 Vienna's coffeehouses are prominent in Viennese culture and known internationally, while Paris was instrumental in the development of "café society" in the first half of the 20th century.